bsdinis/ist-programming-languages/README.md

 `ceval_step` has been extended to handle non-deterministic choice.

 The following properties have been proven.
-(TODO)
     - `ceval_step__ceval`
     - `ceval_step_more`
     - `ceval__ceval_step`
     - `ceval_and_ceval_step_coincide`

 # Extras

-TODO: Identify and describe additional work that you have done,
-      so that it can be considered for extra credits.
+TODO